mzakariyya/appAnalyzer/README.md

 # npmlist

 A Node.js app called npmlist.
-It is used to collect a list of npm packages information from apps that have been published. run 'npm install
+It is used to collect a list of npm packages information from apps that have been published.

 ## Running Locally

-Before attempting to run the command, make sure that your have the latest version of [Node.js](http://nodejs.org/)
+Before attempting to run the command, make sure that your have the latest version of [Node.js](http://nodejs.org/). run 'npm install' to download the required modules

 You need to have the email and the name of the app inside a text file.
 An example is shown below.